KdotGhai/PyBer_Analysis/README.md

  2. **% Total Riders & Drivers:**<br />:
    ![Total Rides Per City type](analysis/Fig6.png)<br />
    ![Total Drivers Per City Type](analysis/Fig7.png)<br />
-   - From these pie charts we can infer that % Total Drivers is highly concentrated in Urban areas since its only antural to offer services in these cities as there are a high percentage of rides requested as well.
-However, the percentage of rides in both rural and suburban far supass the presence of drivers in those types of cities.  <br/>
+   - From these pie charts we can infer that % Total Drivers is highly concentrated in Urban areas since it’s only natural to offer services in these city types, as there are high percentages of rides requested, giving drivers more incentive to operate in urban cities.
+However, the percentage of rides in both rural and suburban far surpass the presence of drivers in those types of cities, indicating less incentive and less presence in these city types explaining the higher fares.  <br/>